News - Comments

 Coleman Luck's Escape From L.A.
 Script

-got.
-There's a lot of dark comedy that I like and turning L.A. into a lunatic
+a lot of dark comedy that I like and turning L.A. into a lunatic asylum is not

-asylum is not such a bad idea.
-However, I really hate the idea of this being a
+such a bad idea.
+However, I really dislike the idea of this being a

 prequel to EFNY and I really have a problem with the whole clone thing

 involving Snake.
-It's an interesting concept, but most Snake fans would have
+It's an interesting and provocative concept, but most Snake

 hated it.